 Dolores Hope: “I’m sorry Jack, but I have to leave the rehearsal at 3 to pick up the children.”
 Jeanne Martin: “I’ve gotta leave too, for a Mothers’ Club meeting.”
 Mal Milland: “Excuse me Jack, but there’s this art class I’ve been attending.”
 Hjördis Niven: “Gosh, I forgot!
 I’ve an appointment at the hairdresser’s!”
 Producer, Hilliard Marks: “Gee, Jack, won’t it be great next week when we go back to using plain, ordinary, temperamental actresses?”

-Hjördis was happy to discuss her TV appearances with columnist Steven Scheuer, but also mentioned that she wasn’t really all that keen on being an actress: “If I did, I would want to be good, you know.
+Interviewed on set by columnist Steven Scheuer, Hjördis discussed her TV appearances, and mentioned that she wasn’t keen on becoming an actress: “If I did, I would want to be good, you know.
 And that takes a lot of work.”

-A lot of work, her interviewer suggested, that she would never have the time for, quoting David’s Four Star associate Dick Powell’s assertion that “Niven is generally off somewhere traveling and seldom in Hollywood.”
+A lot of work, Scheuer suggested, that she would never have the time for, quoting David’s Four Star associate Dick Powell’s assertion that “Niven is generally off somewhere traveling and seldom in Hollywood.”

 “We never know where we’ll be next,” Hjördis glossed.
 “We live from week to week and it’s great fun.”
-Where they were next (one week after the Jack Benny show broadcast) was Austria and Sweden, with Hjördis kept safely out of the way of any further TV or film offers.
+Where they were next (one week after the Jack Benny show broadcast) was Austria and Sweden, with Hjördis safely out of the way of any further TV or film offers.

-When Hjördis’ acting ambitions were asked about in Sweden, she countered.
-“It has to be said that I simply do not have time!
+When Hjördis’ acting ambitions were asked about in Sweden, her response was straightforward: “It has to be said that I simply do not have time!
 Being married to David takes up every moment of my life.”

 Hjördis described, in fairly vague terms, how she passed time while David was away making movies: “That’s when I take care of relationships – with all old friends and acquaintances, take care of everything that has to be done for the family etc. and always be there when David happens to be available.
 Then he has his television company to take care of, and that also takes a lot of time.
 When he is free, we almost have more to do.”